MicrosoftDocs/entra-docs/docs/identity-platform/howto-update-permissions.md

 - **Single tenant app and multitenant app in home tenant**: For a single tenant app, contact the admin of the tenant to revoke the permissions already granted to the app.
 For a multitenant app, contact the admins of all the tenants where instances of your application reside to [revoke permissions granted to the enterprise application](~/identity/enterprise-apps/manage-application-permissions.md).
 It ensures that the application doesn't maintain access through the removed permission.
 - **Multi-tenant apps in customers' tenants**: Ensure that you communicate with your customers to revoke permissions through announcements, blogs and any other communication channels.

-For both single tenant and multitenant apps, nonadmin users in tenants where user consent is enabled can use the MyApps portal to revoke permissions they have granted.
+For both single tenant and multitenant apps, nonadmin users in tenants where user consent is enabled can use the MyApps portal to revoke permissions they previously granted.
 For more information on how end users can revoke permissions in the MyApps portal, see [Revoke end user consent](https://support.microsoft.com/account-billing/edit-or-revoke-application-permissions-in-the-my-apps-portal-169be2b4-ee26-4338-aea8-d19bb2f329ee)

 ### Replace a permission